davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 ### Tailwind

-At the time of writing, Nuxt's [Tailwind module](https://github.com/nuxt-modules/tailwindcss) does not seem to support layers.
+At the time of writing, Nuxt's [Tailwind module](https://github.com/nuxt-modules/tailwindcss) does not pick up layers (though it's a [simple](https://nuxt.com/docs/guide/going-further/layers#multi-layer-support-for-nuxt-modules) PR).

 But you can easily tell Tailwind where your CSS classes can be found: